 - GRE tunnels provide workarounds for networks with limited hops.

 - GRE tunnels connect discontinuous sub-networks.

-- GRE tunnels allow VPNs across wide area networks (WANs).
+- GRE tunnels allow VPNs to operate across wide area networks.